containerbuildsystem/cachito/README.md

 * `CACHITO_DEFAULT_PACKAGE_MANAGERS` - the default package managers to use when no package managers are specified on a request.
 This defaults to `["gomod"]`.
 * `CACHITO_MAX_PER_PAGE` - the maximum amount of items in a page for paginated results.
+* `CACHITO_MUTUALLY_EXCLUSIVE_PACKAGE_MANAGERS` - the list of pairs of mutually exclusive package managers (e.g. `[("npm", "yarn"), ("gomod", "git-submodule")]`).
+If two package managers are configured as mutually exclusive, then Cachito will validate that they do not process the same package in a request.
 * `CACHITO_PACKAGE_MANAGERS` - the list of enabled package managers.
 This defaults to `["gomod"]`.
 * `CACHITO_REQUEST_FILE_LOGS_DIR` - the directory to load the request specific log files.
 If `None`, per request log files information will not appear in the API response.
 This defaults to `None`.